Open Science Practices

 For articles in the area of the Journal (quantitative psychology), this standard is usually not applicable.
 In exceptional cases the defined level applies.

-The policy of Quantitative and Computational Methods in Behavioral Sciences is to publish papers where authors follow standards for disclosing key aspects of the research design and data analysis.
-Authors are required to review the standards available for many research applications from http://www.equator-network.org/ and use those that are relevant for the reported research applications.
+We publish papers where authors follow standards for disclosing key aspects of the research design and data analysis.
+Authors are required to review the standards available for many research applications from equator-network.org and use those that are relevant for the reported research applications.
 At manuscript submission, authors must confirm that they reviewed the standards, report whether any standards were relevant for the research application, and confirm that they followed those standards in the manuscript.

 6./7.
 Study and Analysis Preregistration